Japanese in Indonesia

 What Are Their Lives Like?

-Today some Japanese people retire in Indonesia due to the low cost and warm weather.
-Also, Japanese businesspersons live in dozens of nations throughout the world.
-Japanese work in the manufacturing of electronics, banking and international trade.
+Japanese businesspersons live in dozens of nations throughout the world, including Indonesia.
+They work in the manufacturing of electronics, banking and international trade.
 Many are managers and are among the most prosperous members of the countries of where they live.
 The poor in Indonesia sometimes resent the wealth and status of the Japanese living in their country.
+Some Japanese people retire in Indonesia due to the low cost and warm weather.

-The Japanese like to keep to themselves rather than mix with the Indonesians.
-Japanese parents strongly prefer than their children marry other Japanese, though there is some intermarriage.
+The Japanese keep to themselves rather than mixing with the Indonesians.
+Japanese parents strongly prefer that their children marry other Japanese, though there is some intermarriage.
 Today most Japanese young people choose their own spouses with the blessing of their parents.
 Monogamy is the norm for the Japanese.
 Most couples have a small number of children compared to Indonesian couples.

 What Are Their Beliefs?